-The sharing of good practices and open discussion on comparable issues can be improved.
+The sharing of good practices and open discussion on common issues can be improved.
 The challenges of urbanized areas are quite alike.
 The solutions, tested or implemented, differ quite a lot.
-A regular exchange of the challenges of urban nodes on the TEN-T network, e.g. in a setting where comparable cities meet, could lead to efficiency and creativity in finding and implementing solutions.
+A regular exchange of urban nodes on the TEN-T network, e.g. in a setting where comparable cities meet, could lead to efficiency and creativity in finding and implementing solutions.

-Attention needed for logistics oriented development
+Attention needed for logistics-oriented development

-Cities and regional governments need to have attention for logistics in spatial development(s) too.
+Cities and regional governments need to pay more attention to logistics in spatial development(s) too.
 Some developed and implemented freight transport measures.
 Many implement mobility measures, only indirectly influencing freight transport.
 Stimulating explicit attention for freight and logistics in SUMPs and other local policies is vital.
 Especially when developing residential areas or brownfields.